DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 #### Step 3: Configure MetalLB
 Note: This step will not work if either the controller or speaker are not in a running condition.

+The following configuration addresses will need to be filled with the values that match your configuration.
+These can typically be found by looking at your docker subnet using the 'docker network ls' command.
+If there is no subnet currently configured you can use the following as an example to set up your subnet. 'docker network create --opt com.docker.network.bridge.name=$NETWORK_NAME $NETWORK_NAME --driver=bridge -o "com.docker.network.driver.mtu"="1450" --subnet=172.x.x.x/16 --gateway 172.x.x.x'.
+Be sure to replace the network name, subnet and gateway values as needed.

 ```shell
 cat << EOF > ~/metallb-config.yaml
 apiVersion: metallb.io/v1beta1